Preorder the Second Edition of Day Trips Around Rochester

 High Falls Rochester NY Genesee River mill exposed

-In 1815, the Brown Brothers created “Brown’s Race”, a riverside canal used to harness the power of the waterfall for mills.
-Evidence of this time in our history can be explored in the High Falls Historic District.
+In 1815, the Brown Brothers created “Brown’s Race,” a riverside canal used to harness the power of the waterfall for mills.
+The High Falls Historic District offers evidence of this time in our history.

-In 1817, when Rochesterville was officially chartered, it included the original 100-acre tract and the Brown Brothers land, plus several other parcels owned by others.
+When Rochesterville was officially chartered in 1817, it included the original 100-acre tract and the Brown Brothers’ land, plus several other parcels owned by others.

 Mount Hope Cemetery Nathaniel Rochester